 Pregnancy is full of surprises, some of which can be a bit frightening.
 Towards the end of my first pregnancy, I began to notice lumps in my armpits.
 I suddenly realized I actually had what looked like armpit fat, so to speak, on both sides.
 They started small and slowly became larger.
 My immediate thought was the big C word– cancer.
 I was terrified, but I was also incorrect.
 While a lump in your armpit can be a sign of cancer, if it’s on both sides, especially while pregnant or breastfeeding, that’s not normally the case.

 What were the lumps in my armpits during my pregnancy actually caused by?

 My mid-wife explained that breast tissue actually extends well beyond what we call the breast.
-Breast tissue can run all the way from the armpit to the crotch in two lines.
-These lines are called milk ridges or lines.
-Breast tissue can grow anywhere along these lines.
+Breast tissue can run all the way from the armpit to the crotch in two lines called milk ridges.
 In some cases, there is an unusual amount of breast tissue in the armpit or tail of spence.
 This tissue is called Hyperadenia, or the presence of excess breast tissue without a nipple.
 During late pregnancy as the breasts prepare to lactate, this tissue forms milk glands and enlarges like so many other things during pregnancy.
 This enlargement was my lumps.

 What happened to the lumps after I had my baby?